Elfi91/Exercise_Dictionary-List/README.md

 Grade count: {'A': 4, 'B': 3, 'C': 2, 'D': 1}ù

 ## Exercise 3.1: List of Dictionaries
-Objective: Manage a list of dictionaries (similar to a database).
+Goal: Manage a list of dictionaries (similar to a database).

 Instructions:
 - Create a list named products containing 4 dictionaries, each with keys "name", "price", "quantity":